Duccio Innocenti: Player

-Innocenti started his career at Fiorentina football club.
+Innocenti started his career at Fiorentina.
 Afterward he spent seasons with Pontedera of Serie C2 and Lucchese of Serie B, he was signed by Bari in summer 1998.
 Innocenti made his Serie A debut on 13 September 1998 against Venezia.

 He followed Bari relegated in summer 2001, and played until summer 2003.

 He was signed by Lazio on free transfer on 2 July 2003.
 But on 18 July 2003, he was transferred to Atalanta as part of the deal of Ousmane Dabo and Luciano Zauri.

 He was a regular player for Atalanta in their 2003-04 season, but then he was promoted back to Serie A, he only played 8 games.
 After Atalanta relegated again in summer 2005, he played 6 times.

 In January 2006, he was loaned to Messina for their rescue mission on Serie A seat, and lastly Messina stayed in the top division, but the club not willing to sign him permanently.

 On 30 August 2006, he finally signed by AlbinoLeffe of Serie B. On 13 August 2007, he was signed by Serie B newcomer Grosseto.
 In February 2009, he was loaned, until the end of the season, to Vicenza Calcio From the season 2009-10 to 2011-12 he played for Lucchese in Eccellenza Tuscany.